barleybobs/homeassistant-ecowater-softener/README.md

 ![Ecowater custom component setup dialog](setup.png)

 You then need to enter the information you use to login on [https://www.wifi.ecowater.com/Site/Login](https://www.wifi.ecowater.com/Site/Login).
+(Serial Number = DSN)

 Then you will need to select the date format that your Ecowater device uses.
 You can check this under the `Out of Salt Date` and `Last Recharge` at [https://www.wifi.ecowater.com/Site/Login](https://www.wifi.ecowater.com/Site/Login).